discully/afinalunity/README.md

 # afinalunity

-Tools for extracting files from A Final Unity, the classic Start Trek: The Next Generation game by Spectrum Holobyte.
+Tools for extracting files from A Final Unity, the classic Star Trek: The Next Generation game by Spectrum Holobyte.

 ## Image Files